Cheap CBD vs. Good CBD – How Not to Get Fooled 2026

 JAMA 2017: why are 70% of labels inaccurate?

 A study by Marcel Bonn-Miller's team from Penn State and ICCI published in JAMA in November 2017 examined 84 CBD products purchased online from 31 companies.
-A staggering 69% had labels inconsistent with the actual CBD content, 26% had less CBD than declared, and 43% had more, which is not a good result (CAVITY, 2017).
+A staggering 69% had labels inconsistent with the actual CBD content, 26% had less CBD than declared, and 43% had more, which is not a good result (JAMA, 2017).

 Why does this happen?
 Manufacturers often use cheap raw materials with unstable cannabinoid content, do not standardize final formulations, or deliberately inflate declarations to compete on the shelf.
 The lack of rigorous regulatory oversight in the supplement segment further facilitates such practices.

-In the 2017 JAMA study, 69% of the 84 tested CBD products had labels inconsistent with cannabinoid content, and 21% contained detectable THC despite claims of its absence (Bonn-Miller et al., CAVITY, 2017).
+In the 2017 JAMA study, 69% of the 84 tested CBD products had labels inconsistent with cannabinoid content, and 21% contained detectable THC despite claims of its absence (Bonn-Miller et al., JAMA, 2017).
 This study remains a benchmark for CBD market regulators worldwide.

 What has changed since 2017?